ShadowMario/FNF-PsychEngine/README.md

 * Psych comes with 16 awards/achievements.
 To name some:
   * ``Debugger``, ``Roadkill Enthusiast``, ``Hyperactive``, ``Just the Two of Us``, etc.
-* All of the 16 awards/achievements are *examples* that you can mess with and learn how they work.
+* All of the 16 awards/achievements are *examples* that you can mess with and learn how each one works.
   * (Check ``Achievements.hx`` and search for ``"checkForAchievement"`` in ``PlayState.hx``)

 ## Options Menu: